CARES Act Benefits for Individuals and Businesses due to COVID-19

 The CARES Act provides for a delay in the required deposit of employer payroll taxes typically applicable under section 3111(a) of the IRC.
 For self employed individuals, the taxpayer may delay half of the self employment tax liability.
 All delayed amounts are due in two equal installments on December 31, 2021 and December 31, 2022.

 Advanced refunds of credits for Paid Sick Leave and Paid Family Leave incurred under the Families First Act

 The CARES Act provides that the tax credits for the paid sick leave and paid family leave me be advanced to an employer.
 Forms and instructions of how to request this credit will be made available to employers.
 SmartBooks recommends that employers consult legal counsel in navigating the Paid Sick and Paid Leave as a result of the Families First Act.

 Employers who sponsor qualified defined benefit pensions who have a minimum funding obligation and must make the payment within 8 ½ months of year end are now allowed to defer that contribution to a date after January 1, 2021.
 This relaxed due date applies to both annual contributions and quarterly contributions due in 2020.

 Extension of Certain Employer Payments of Student Loans

 The CARES Act amends section 127 to allow payment made before January 1, 2021 for student loans to be treated as educational assistance.
 An employer may provide educational assistance to employees on a tax free basis up to a maximum exclusion amount of $5250 annually.
 This amount can also be excluded from gross income of the employer.

 Need Expert Tax Guidance?

-For businesses or individuals who think they may qualify or can take advantage of any of the above incentives provided by the Stimulus act, SmartBooks suggests a consultative phone call with one of our professionals to ensure compliance is met for each incentive taken.
-You can book a meeting with our Tax Manager here.
+For businesses or individuals who think they may qualify or can take advantage of any of the above incentives provided by the Stimulus act, SmartBooks suggests a consultative phone call to ensure compliance is met for each incentive taken.
+You can book a meeting with our Head of Tax, here.